HiIAmTzeKean/SC1007-Data-Structures-and-Algorithm/Binary tree/Building tree/From pre and post/Readme.md

 Given a pre-order and post-order sequence, we create a tree out of it.

+Assumptions:
+1. No duplicate nodes
+2. No memory constrains since we will be utilising arrays to store the sequence

 Test case:
 124567389
 564729831

 Output:
 546271983

 ```